Train Test Split: What It Means and How to Use It

 “Change hyperparameters” in this image is also known as hyperparameter tuning. | Image: Michael Galarnyk.

 This section is about the practical application of train test split as a way to predict home prices.
-It spans everything from importing a data set to performing a train test split to hyperparameter tuning a decision tree regressor to predicting home prices and more.
+It spans everything from importing a dataset to performing a train test split to hyperparameter tuning a decision tree regressor to predicting home prices and more.

 Python has a lot of libraries that help you accomplish your data science goals including scikit-learn, pandas, and NumPy, which the code below imports.